 Falling on steps or stairs can result in serious injuries

 Negotiating a flight of stairs or steps safely is something most of us probably take for granted.
 For people who want to lose weight or stay in shape, taking the stairs is a healthy choice.
 But sometimes, taking the stairs can actually be hazardous to your health.
 In America, defective steps and stairs cause thousands of accidental injuries each year.
-The Philadelphia injury lawyers at McCann & Wall, LLC have more than a decade of success handling all types of injury cases.
+The Philadelphia personal injury lawyers at McCann & Wall, LLC have more than five decades of combined experience in handling all types of injury cases.

 Identifying specific causes of accidents on steps and stairs

 One of the first things we do is ask you to provide comprehensive information about your injury.
 This typically includes details about when, where and how you got hurt.
 This is important because it helps him or her pinpoint what caused the accident that caused your injury and who is at fault.
 If you tripped, slipped or fell on steps or stairs, these could be some of the contributing factors: